styinx/OSM/report/report.md

 ```

 **Additional Notes**:

 On some occasions it happend that the program crashed during the reading of a *.pdf file.
 The error message is attached below.
-This error is caused by the osmpbf library and occurs ~ once for every 10 executions.
+This error is caused by the protobuf or/and the osmpbf library and occurs ~once for every 10 executions.
+It is not caused by the implementation of this project.
 ```
 [libprotobuf FATAL /usr/include/google/protobuf/repeated_field.h:1078] CHECK failed: (index) < (current_size_):
 terminate called after throwing an instance of 'google::protobuf::FatalException'